wanglab-broad/spin/README.md

 ## 4. Usage
 ### In Python:
-Consider the marmoset and mouse data from the manuscript that we provide as a demo:
+Consider the marmoset and mouse data from the manuscript which we provide as a demo:
 ```python
 import scanpy